disaac318/Rock-Paper-Scissors-The-Frontend-Challenge/README.md

 ### 🎯 Target Audience
--Casual gamers seeking a quick, entertaining distraction during breaks or downtime.
+- Casual gamers seeking a quick, entertaining distraction during breaks or downtime.
 - Beginners to gaming who appreciate simple, rule-light games with straightforward mechanics.
 - Students and professionals looking for a brief mental refresher or stress-relief tool.
 - Mobile users who want a fully responsive game playable across smartphones, tablets, and desktops.